jacxson/Trial-Balance-Formatting/README.md

 This project was inspired by a real world scenario working in an audit and assurance practice where I was asked to format the trial balances for a company with almost 100 subsidiaries.
 I decided it was time to put together a scalable ETL workflow for trial balance data using python to automate process from start to finish.

 The notebooks in this project assume some basic knowledge of python inlcuding data types, control flow, functions, and the pandas library.
 If you would like to jump straight into the code, check out the [example notebook](example_notebook_tb_formatting.ipynb) or the corresponding [etl script](trial_balance_etl.py) (the two are essentially identical).
-If you would like a more step by step guide that lays out how I arrived at the code in those files, check out the [tutorial notebook](tutorial_notebook_tb_formatting.ipynb).
+If you would like a more step by step guide that lays out the thought processes behind each step, check out the [tutorial notebook](tutorial_notebook_tb_formatting.ipynb).

-If the code in these notebooks is a little more advanced than your current knowledge of python, but you are curious to learn more about pythonic approaches to accounting workflows, feel free to reach out on [LinkedIn](linkedin.com/in/jacxson).
+If you're new to python but curious to learn more about pythonic approaches to accounting workflows, feel free to reach out on [LinkedIn](linkedin.com/in/jacxson).
 I'd love to chat!